 - Plumbing auger: A plumbing snake can be pushed through the toilet drain to grab a clog.

-- If neither of these methods work and the water from the toilet is not releasing, call a Durham plumber immediately.
+- If neither of these methods work and the water from the toilet is not releasing, call a Mebane or Durham plumber immediately.

 If you continuously have problems with your toilet, it may be time to replace it.
 A few signs that it’s time to replace your toilet include: